NEW: Ivory Coast's President declares three days of national mourning

 Three soldiers and 15 civilians were among those killed, President Alassane Ouattara said as he visited the sites of the attack.

-Three terrorists also were killed in the attack, the Ivory Coast presidency said on its Facebook page Monday, citing the Interior Minister Hamed Bakayoko.
+Three terrorists also were killed in the attack, the Ivory Coast presidency said on its Facebook page Monday, citing Interior Minister Hamed Bakayoko.

 On Sunday, Ouattara had given the number of terrorists killed in the attack as six.
 No information was immediately available Monday clarifying the discrepancy.